 It is imperative that we find some solutions that work to heal this festering wound.
 Homeless shelters and food kitchens serve a purpose, but only in an ephemeral way.
 We need to employ some fresh ideas to tackle this problem, and I believe that Community First!
 Village is one that is showing real signs of lasting success.

-I was first introduced to Alan Graham, CEO of Moblie Loaves & Fishes back in 2004 when I was shooting Art From the Streets, a documentary about an art program for homeless people.
+I was first introduced to Alan Graham, CEO of Mobile Loaves & Fishes back in 2004 when I was shooting Art From the Streets, a documentary about an art program for homeless people.
 We happened to be traveling in the same “neighborhoods”.
-I was impressed with their mission of venturing out into the streets distributing food and hope.
-Then I heard about their efforts to provide RV’s to some of our homeless brothers and sisters.
+I was impressed with their mission of venturing out into the streets distributing food, clothing, and hope.
+Then I heard about their efforts to provide RV’s to some of our homeless brothers and sisters around Austin.
 Before I knew it, Community First!
 Village was a fully developed plan.
-What a perfect subject for a documentary!
-After meeting with Alan and Thomas Aitchison (Communications Director at ML&F), I was ecstatic and honored that they gave me the green-light to proceed.
-They have been extremely accomodating by granting me open access to the Village and allowing the independence to chronicle this story.
-I'm honored to share such an amazing, transformative effort at restoring dignity and self-worth among some of our most vulnerable neighbors.
+Alan originally called it an "RV park on steroids", which has turned out to be an understatement.
+There was no question in my mind that this was an ideal subject for a documentary.
+After meeting with Alan, I was ecstatic and honored that he gave me the green-light to proceed.
+They have granted us open access to the Village and given me complete independence to chronicle this story.
+I am thrilled to have the opportunity to make this documentary and to share with the world this amazing, transformative effort to restore dignity, hope, and self-worth to our most vulnerable neighbors.